drhsqlite/fossil-mirror/www/gitusers.md

 …only without the patch email header.
 Git comes out of the [LKML] world, where emailing a patch is a normal thing to do.
-Fossil is [designed for cohesive teams][devorg] where such drive-by patches are rarer.
+Fossil is [designed for cohesive teams][devorg] where drive-by patches are rarer.

 You can use any of [Fossil’s special check-in names][scin] in place of the `COMMIT_ID` in this and later examples.
 Fossil docs usually say